apid/apid/README.md

 * [GatewayDeploy](https://github.com/30x/apidGatewayDeploy)
 * [ApigeeAnalytics](https://github.com/30x/apidAnalytics)

-To change plugins list, edit main.go and update glide.yaml.
+To change plugins list, edit main.go add to glide.yaml and follow the release process below.

-### Glide Build
+### Release process

+To update the build dependencies and release, follow this process:

+1. Update `glide.yaml` to the correct versions
+2. Run `glide up --strip-vendor`
+3. `go build` to verify the result
+4. Check in
+5. Push a git label to Github to cause Travis to create a release

+#### Notes on release process

-In order to have a reproducible build, we are following the following rules:
+In order to have a reproducible build, we have the following rules:

-* All glide.yaml packages must specify the version.
+* All `glide.yaml` packages must specify a version.
-* Any 3rd-party libraries used by apid-core or any plugin must be checked into the vendor directory here.
+* Any 3rd-party libraries used by apid-core or used by any plugin must be checked into the vendor dir.
-* Check in glide.lock and only use `glide up` when updating library versions
+* The `glide.lock` file is checked in and `glide up` is only used to update library versions
-* Each plugin's glide.yaml versions should match the libraries versions in apid
-* Use an empty $GOPATH to ensure a clean build
+* Use an empty $GOPATH (aside from apid itself) to ensure a clean build

-#### Important

-apid-core and all plugins must only rely on libraries including by this apid module.
+* apid-core and all plugins must only rely on libraries including by this apid module.
   If there are additional libraries that are needed, they must be approved and added to glide.yaml and checked in to the vendor directory.